 The Major Street Study is one component of the City’s Expanding Housing Options in Neighbourhoods (EHON) initiative.
 The Major Streets study focuses on permitting gentle density – missing middle housing – on major streets in low-rise neighbourhoods across Toronto.
-Please see the Study Overview section below for more details, and then share your ideas by completing our survey.

 The Major Street Study is part of the Expanding Housing Options in Neighbourhoods initiative, which aims to bring more housing to Toronto’s low-rise neighbourhoods.
 This study proposes to permit gentle intensification of residential units in areas designated Neighbourhoods by the Official Plan, along major streets as shown on Map 3 of the Official Plan.